International Animal Rescue: Primate rescue and rehabilitation

-IAR Indonesia grew out of a group called ProAnimalia International that cared for animals confiscated from the illegal trade circuit.

-In 2006 ProAnimalia became part of International Animal Rescue and in 2007 a new primate rescue and rehabilitation centre was built in Ciapus, near Bogor, on the island of Java.

-IAR Indonesia specialises in rescuing and rehabilitating orangutans, macaques and slow lorises and releasing them back into protected areas in the wild.

-In Indonesian Borneo, IAR rescues and cares for critically endangered orangutans at its conservation centre in Ketapang, West Kalimantan, from orphaned infants to fully grown adults that have spent years in captivity.
-The rescue centre on the island of Java has facilities for the treatment and care of macaques and slow lorises.
+In 2013, IAR established the first rescue and rehabilitation centre for orangutans in the province of West Kalimantan, Borneo.
+The centre is in the village of Sungai Awan (often abbreviated to Sei Awan), roughly 30 minutes' drive from the town of Ketapang.
+The site covers 150 hectares and houses rescued orangutans as well as being a base from which all conservation programmes are run.
+The centre has allowed the rescue of more than 250 orangutans and offers rehabilitative care which has to date seen more than 160 orangutans returned to protected national parks.

+In 2007 the primate rehabilitation centre was established in the rainforest of Ciapus, near Bogor, on the island of Java.
+This is the only centre in Indonesia to specialise in the rescue and rehabilitation of slow lorises, providing veterinary and rehabilitative care to victims of the illegal pet trade.
+In addition to rescue, rehabilitation and release this centre provides offices from which the team campaigns and assists local authorities in efforts to tackle the illegal trade of slow lorises.

+YIARI, International Animal Rescue's Indonesian partners, run a number of holistic conservation and social initiatives including reforestation, habitat protection, Wildlife protection patrols, organic farming training, the provision of alternate livelihoods and the establishment of The Power of Mama, Indonesians first all female fire fighting force.

+Armenia bear rescue

+In October 2017, IAR partnered with Armenian group Foundation for the Preservation of Wildlife and Cultural Assets (FPWC) to free brown bears being kept in captivity across Armenia.
+The Wildlife Rescue Centre in Urtsadzor, Armenia, was opened on 15 December 2017 as part of this work.

 Dog welfare

-In 1998 International Animal Rescue set up a rescue centre called Animal Tracks in the town of Mapusa in the north of Goa, India, to address the welfare issues of the stray dog population.
+In 1998, International Animal Rescue set up a rescue centre called Animal Tracks in the town of Mapusa in the north of Goa, India, to address the welfare issues of the stray dog population.
 The sterilisation and vaccination programmes dramatically reduced the numbers of strays and, as a result of the anti-rabies vaccinations, cases of rabies in humans were also eliminated in the areas where IAR operates.

 International Animal Rescue's veterinary centre in Trichy, Tamil Nadu was established in 2005 by Dr Deike Schacht.
 The centre's aim was to control and care for the stray dog population with sterilisation and vaccination, and to provide shelter and treatment for sick and injured dogs.